vmware-archive/streaming-runtimes/docs/samples/instructions.md

             streaming-pipeline.yaml
             data-generator.yaml

-The`streaming-pipeline.yaml` is a Kubernetes manifest that uses the Streaming-Runtime Custom Resources, such as `ClusterStream`, `Stream` and `Processor`,
-to define decoratively the data processing pipeline.
+* `streaming-pipeline.yaml` is a manifest of Streaming-Runtime custom resources, such as `ClusterStream`, `Stream` and `Processor`, defining the use-case data processing pipeline.
-It defines the input and output streams as well as the processing queries and the `UDF` functions to be applied.

-The `data-generator.yaml` is a Kubernetes deployment manifest that continuously generates realistic test date for this use case.
+* `data-generator.yaml` manifest deploys the [Data Generator](https://www.logaritex.com/) that continuously generates realistic test data for this particular use case.
-Depends on the Use Case one or more threads can be deployed to pump concurrently messages to the scenarios' input streams.

-## Run
+## Run a Sample

-Follow the Streaming Runtime [installation](../install.md) instructions to install the operator.
+Follow the Streaming Runtime [installation](../install.md) instructions to deploy the operator.

 Next from within the `streaming-runtime-samples` directory, deploy the use-case streaming pipeline: